astro-tiptop/TIPTOP/docs/source/howto.rst

    # ELT tip & tilt wind shake when wind speed on M2 is 8 m/s
    windPsdFile = 'data/morfeo_windshake8ms_psd_2022_1k.fits'
    # jitter_FWHM --> 10 nm RMS tip error is 0.505arcesc
-   # extra error on tip/tilt 70 nm (3.5) to consider tilt error due to aliasing not included by TIPTOP
    jitter_FWHM = 3.5

 to the size of the technical field::